couchbaselabs/cbcouchstore/gen_storage_design.md

 %PartitionNumber%-%GenerationLevel%-%CompactionVersion%.cb

-ParitionNumber is an integer between 0 and the (total number of partitions) - 1.
+ParitionNumber is an integer between 0 and N - 1, where N is the total number of partitions.
 It represents the partition the storage file belongs to.

 GenerationLevel is a monotonically increasing integer 0 to G, where G is coldest, largest generation.
 There will never be gaps between generations, if generation 5 exists, so must 4, 3, 2, 1 and 0.

 CompactionVersion is a monotonically increasing integer N that is the same as the number of times the generation has been compacted in-place.
 For a small window of time as compaction completes, there will be 2 files, the older file being N and the new file being N+1.
-Once N+1 is in place, the older file N will be deleted.
+Once version N+1 is in place, the older file N will be deleted.

 ### Generation File Degradation